bsaisudh/beginner_tutorials/README.md

 This tutorial explains the basic subscriber publisher pattern on ROS Kinetic. beginner_tutorials package includes talker node, listener node and related services and messages.
 It also contains transform frame broadcast example and rosbag record and play instructions.
 The different options are explained form command line point of view and roslaunch point of view.

-An example for Level 2 integration test using rostest and getest has been provided
+An example for Level 2 integration test using rostest and gtest has been provided

 ## License